 - To do this, initially, record the starting date of every month along with the share price at the beginning and the end of the month.

 - Now, you need to find the dividend for each following month.
 To do this, click on the E9 cell and insert the following formula which involves the VLOOKUP function and the TEXT function.
 Subsequently, press the Enter button.

 🔎 Formula Explanation:

-This returns the value of the B9 cell’s date as text format with the date’s month and year.
+This returns the value of the B9 cell’s date in text format with the date’s month and year.

 - =VLOOKUP(TEXT(B9,”mmyy”),’Dividend Database’!$C$5:$D$16,2,FALSE)

-- Here, the data range should be made absolute for avoiding errors.
-You can do this by putting dollar sign ($) or else you can simply press the F4 key.
+- Here, the data range should be made absolute to avoid errors.
+You can do this by putting a Dollar sign ($) or else you can simply press the F4 key.

 - The column containing the lookup value should be the first column of the table array as you have used the VLOOKUP function.
 Otherwise, errors will occur.